 The monastery annexed to the church has been the home of prominent names in the history of religion and philosophy.
 It was the original seat of the University of Naples, where Thomas Aquinas, a former monk at San Domenico Maggiore, returned to teach theology in 1272.
 As well, the philosopher monk, Giordano Bruno, lived here before setting off on his wanderings as an itinerant teacher.The side of San Domenico Maggiore on the square is actually the front of the church, meaning that if you go in that entrance you come up next to the altar, itself.
 The main entrance, from the back, opens onto a courtyard within the monastery, itself, and is generally not open.

 form of the square took shape between the 15th and 19th

 centuries, starting with work done by the Aragonese, who

 buildings in the medieval and, later, Spanish history of

 to the stairway on the left as you face the church

 is Palazzo Balzo, now called Palazzo

 Petrucci (photo on right).
 Its origins are in the

 mid-1400s.
-Petrucci enjoyed the
+Petrucci enjoyed the favor of Ferrante, the